THIS WORKSHOP HAS BEEN POSTPONED UNTIL A LATER DATE. FULL DETAILS TO FOLLOW 🙂

 There is a £5 discount on each workshop, if you book for more than one Wild Making Workshop per person in 2020.

-This is one of a series of Wild Making Workshops run by Jenny (Damoon) Smith at Tyninghame Beach and Woods in 2020.
+This is one of a series of Wild Making Workshops run by Jenny (Damoon) Smith.
 The workshops fall close to a significant time in the natural calendar and are designed to provide a re-wilding, creative experience, that draws on and connects us more deeply to ourselves and the natural world.
+When we fully connect on an inner level, we create the potential for alchemy, growth and change in the outer.

 Image Credit: Victoria Jones : Participant Wild Wreath Making Workshop 2019